 For most Social Security applications, you can submit the application online, so you don't have to go through the trouble of making an appointment at an SSA office, but if you prefer to do the application in person, the SSA staff is always available.
-If you're applying for Supplementary Security Benefits (SSI), then you must apply at your local SSA office, as online applications aren't accepted.
+If you're applying for Supplementary Security Benefits (SSI), then you must apply at your local Social Security office, as online applications aren't accepted.

 Make sure to double check your application not only medical evidence, but also for any mistakes, missed questions, or other missing information.
 The claim will also require personal documents and tax information.
 A full list of required documentation can also be found on the SSA's website.
 It's crucial that you submit everything, otherwise your application may be delayed or denied, even if you qualify.

 If your COPD worsens while you wait for an answer, you are hospitalized, change treatments, or have new tests done, let the SSA know immediately.
 The more evidence you can provide about the severity of your condition and it's limiting nature, the higher chance you have of being approved.